Skip to Top Main Navigation Skip to Content Area Skip to Footer

 Español

-Your bags are packed, everyone is ready for a relaxing vacation away from home.
-But are you planning to check your getaway spot for smoke and carbon monoxide (CO) detectors?
-Doing that could prove wise.
+Your bags are packed, you’re ready to travel.
+But do you plan to check your getaway spot for smoke and carbon monoxide (CO) detectors?
+That would be wise.

-Each year, at least 430 people die in the U.S. from accidental CO poisoning, with about 50,000 people going to an emergency room.
+Each year, at least 420 people in the U.S. die from accidental CO poisoning, with more than 100,000 people going to an emergency room.
 And a 2019 study tallied over 100 CO poisoning incidents in U.S. hotels, motels and resorts—mostly caused by natural gas-fueled appliances.

-Before or when you arrive at your vacation spot, the National Fire Protection Association recommends you check for:
+Before or when you arrive at your vacation spot, check for:

 • Portable fire extinguishers in easy reach.